codeDeviator/Pictionary/README.md

 - **Start Game Button:**
   - Visible to all users who have joined the homepage.
   - Atleast three users are needed to accessing the homepage,only then start game will appear to everyone.
-  - Click the "Ready" button to begin the game.
+  - All users clicks on the "Ready" button to start the game.

 ---